 This checkpoint applies to "concession" go-karts, which are those found at amusement parks or other public facilities with one driver and no more than one passenger.
-Girl Scouts may participate in go-kart activities that are on a rail system (such as those that are an amusement park ride).
+Girl Scouts may participate in go-kart activities that are on a rail or curb system that helps keep the kart on the track (such as those that are an amusement park ride).
 They must follow the weight and height restrictions set by the facility.
 Go-karts that are privately owned or used for racing are not permitted.

 Currently 44 out of 50 states regulate amusement parks.
 The six without state oversight are Alabama, Mississippi, Montana, Nevada, Wyoming, and Utah.
 These states contain few, if any, amusement parks.

-(Wyoming, for example, has no parks.)
+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Find out height and weight restrictions and communicate the information with troop families.
+If someone will not be able to participate, find another vendor that provides access to all.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,